VictorGrycuk/streamdeck-repository-watcher/README.md

   - **Start Page** is starting from which page you want the results (I can't find it an use for this plug in, but doesn't hurt to add the option anyway).
 Default is `1`
   - **Note:** Have in mind that having 1 page of size 60 is essentially the same as 2 pages of size 30
   - Refer to [Traversing with pagination](https://docs.github.com/en/free-pro-team@latest/rest/guides/traversing-with-pagination) for more information
+- **Custom Filters**.
+See custom filters section for more information

 ### Issue Watcher